maryam-ca/FoodGuard-AI-/README.md

 ---

-**Made with ❤️ for safer food and a healthier planet by Team Genix**
+**Made with ❤️ for safer food and a healthier planet by Team Anomalies**